 Epic Book Completed and ARC Released

-In early December 2015, I completed work on the narrative nonfiction BLUE MOUNTAIN.
-A short time later, thanks to the publisher Soul Attitude Press, I released an ARC (limited unedited version) of this epic biography for family and friends to enjoy, and for a number of BETA readers to review in preparation for future publication.
+In early December 2015, Cate completed work on the narrative nonfiction BLUE MOUNTAIN.
+A short time later, thanks to the publisher, Soul Attitude Press, she released an ARC (limited unedited version) of this epic biography for family and friends to enjoy, and for a number of BETA readers to review in preparation for future publication.

 January 7, 2015

-Going Grey my article about "Why adopt a retired racing dog?" was released in the current Fall/Winter 2014 issue of THE NEW BARKER, and is available in Florida newsstands or online.
+Going Grey is Cate's magazine article about "Why adopt a retired racing dog?" and it released in the Fall/Winter 2014 issue of THE NEW BARKER, now available in Florida newsstands or online.

 Thank you TNB for supporting greyhound rescues and adoptions!